 Rather than just save money in the bank, put a percentage of it in investment instruments such as mutual funds and stocks where growth is higher.
 Investing is an effective way to beat the impact of inflation on your savings.

-Learn about investing as soon as possible so that your money will have more time to grow, and you can more easily achieve your long-term financial goals.
+Learn about investing as soon as possible so that your money will have more time to grow, and you can achieve your long-term financial goals more easily.

 To get started, read up on the basics of investing online and attend financial seminars.
 The Philippine Stock Exchange (PSE) and COL Financial conduct free public seminars separately.
 They’re great places to start learning the ropes of investing in the stock market.
 If you’re too busy, you can visit the PSE Academy website and learn from its reading materials and free webinars.